Origami Design – Trials, Errors and Impressions

 This is a collection of lessons regarding the designing process of origami, which I learned through experience, most of it through trial and error.

-Of course there are a lot of technical and mathematical theories regarding origami design, but they are quite complex.
-I strongly recommend reading Robert Lang´s book Origami Design Secrets.
+If you want to learn origami design, I strongly recommend reading Robert Lang´s book Origami Design Secrets.
 It covers the fundamentals of designing origami figures and I consider it the origami book, that had the by far biggest impact on me.
-However, Brandon Wong has a Youtube Channel featuring some design lessons etc. and Mu-Tsun Tsai has a blog, introducing a new fascinating desgn theory.
+I also noticed Brandon Wong has a Youtube Channel featuring some design lessons etc.

 Table of contents